YINI-lang/YINI-spec/YINI-Specification.md

 - **Lenient mode** is the default mode of operation.
   - Useful for hand-edited configuration files.
   - Permissive with minor issues (for example, trailing commas after the last value/member are ignored, and mixed line endings are tolerated).
+  - Root-level orphan members are permitted and MUST be accepted.
+In the abstract YINI data model, they are mounted directly on the document root alongside explicitly defined top-level sections.
   - The document terminator (`/END`) is optional in lenient mode and MAY be omitted entirely.
 If present, it marks the end of the YINI document.
 Any non-comment, non-whitespace content appearing after it MUST result in an error.
   - All typing rules still apply.
 For example, string literals MUST be quoted: if a value is not quoted, it is not a string — no exceptions.
   - Empty values are allowed ONLY for members at section top level:
     - A missing/empty value (ONLY outside lists and objects) is treated as `Null`.
     - A trailing comma after the last value/member inside a list or object is ignored ONLY in lenient mode.
 In strict mode, it is a parse error.
-  - Inside inline objects, `=` MAY be accepted as an alternative to `:` for object member separation.
-This is a lenient mode compatibility feature only.
+  - Inside inline objects, authors MAY use `=` as an alternative to `:` for object member separation.
+Conforming lenient-mode parsers MUST accept both separators, including when they are mixed within the same inline object.
+This is a lenient-mode compatibility feature only.
 The canonical form remains `key: "value"`.
   - In lenient (default) mode, an empty document is permitted.
 For this purpose, a document containing only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 An implementation MUST NOT treat such a document as a parse failure solely because it is empty; however, it SHOULD report a warning diagnostic indicating that the document appears empty or contains no meaningful content.

 #### Strict Mode